Top Platforms for Real-Time Audio Streaming and AI Features

 3. Interactive Voice Response (IVR) Systems

 Design IVR menus that go beyond button presses.
-Recognize customer intent, automate routine inquiries, and route calls to the right destination seamlessly.
+Recognize customer intent, automate routine inquiries, and route calls to the right destination without transfer delays.

 4. Real-Time Audio Conferencing

-Facilitate features like crystal-clear, low-latency voice and video conferencing that are ideal for team meetings, webinars, and scalable virtual events.
+Support crystal-clear, low-latency voice and video conferencing for team meetings, webinars, and scalable virtual events.

 5. Automated Surveys & Notifications